fazleh2010/QueGG-web/README.md

 ```
 docker run -p "8089:8089" -e "QUEGG_ALLOW_UPLOADS=true" agsc/quegg-web:latest
 ```
 Go to http://localhost:8089/quegg/ and the interface will be shown on your browser.
-Currently it is an empty QA system.
 It will initially be empty, a minimal example to get data into the running instance would be:

 ### Add questions to the QA system
+3.
-The file [ExampleHackathonNounPPFrame] (https://raw.githubusercontent.com/ag-sc/QueGG-web/main/example/nounppframe.csv) contains an example of a lexical entry.
-Download the file.
+a) Download the file containing lexical entries.
+The file [nounppframe](https://raw.githubusercontent.com/ag-sc/QueGG-web/main/example/nounppframe.csv) contains an example of lexical entry.
 ```
 wget -O nounppframe.csv https://raw.githubusercontent.com/ag-sc/QueGG-web/main/example/nounppframe.csv
 ```
-3. Add the quetions to the QA system
+b) Post the file to QA system.
+And questions will appear in the QA system.
 ```
 curl -X "POST" -F "file=@nounppframe.csv" "http://localhost:8089/quegg/import"
 ```